Barb regularly writes on the topics of food, health and healing.

 Your memory is a living organism that needs constant usage in order to thrive.

-A Mind Needs Water
+Your Brain Needs Water

 Although many of us still take water's importance for granted, water remains vital for our survival.
 Every single function that goes on our bodies both major and minor requires water to do an effective job.
 So it should come as no surprise to learn that our brain is the first to suffer when it doesn't have enough to function.
 Do you have trouble focusing?
 Have foggy thinking?
 How much water do you drink everyday?
 Have you ever wondered what would happen if you stopped drinking water?

-A Mind Needs Nutrition
+Your Brain Needs Nutrition

 Just as our bodies require nutrients to grow, function and maintain themselves, our mind also needs a healthy balanced diet that includes lots of fruits, vegetables, dairy, fish, poultry, grains and nuts.
 Most important among foods are those rich in folates and B complex vitamins which especially nourish the brain.
 You could accurately call it fuel for performance.